AmmarTello/GP-based-Wheelchair/README.md

 - This repo has the implementation of the "Real-time GP-based Wheelchair Corridor Following".

+- You can watch this video for the conducted experiments: https://youtu.be/djRVagkdHMI

 - The code in this repo can be used as a base framework for further experiments on different datasets and different descriptors to be used with GP.